$264,142Average Value$106Average Price per Sq Ft2Homes For Sale

 Troy High School earns accolades on Niche

 South Central is served by the Troy City School District, which Niche gives a B rating and places among the top 3 districts in Rensselaer County.
 Children can attend P.S.
 14, which has a B, and Troy Middle School, which was recently renamed from W. Kenneth Doyle Middle School and has a B-minus on Niche.
-Students then attend Troy High School, which has a B rating and makes Niche’s top standout high school in the Albany area.
+Students can then attend Troy High School, which has a B rating and makes Niche’s top standout high school in the Albany area.
 The school offers students extracurricular activities like sports and robotics, yearbook and student council clubs.
 The small, private Russell Sage College is located in the neighborhood, while Rensselaer Polytechnic Institute, one of the world’s leading technological research universities, is less than a mile away.
 Hudson Valley Community College is just over 2 miles away.

 South Central is home to P.S.
 14, a local elementary school.